-Unless a square is being mapped for the first time, or permissions have changed, surveyors will be provided with data from previous surveys.
-See section 1.6 for tips on mapping new areas.
+Unless a square is being mapped for the first time, surveyors will be provided with data from previous surveys.

-Surveyors will need to select each polygon and either confirm that the polygon and attributes (Related table) accurately represent what they see in the field or change accordingly.
+Surveyors will need to select each polygon and either confirm that the polygon and attributes (Related table) accurately represent what they see in the field, or change accordingly.
 Spatial accuracy is not a key aspect of the survey and therefore surveyors are asked to concentrate on the extent to which the data accurately represents the habitats in the survey square rather than their exact locations.
 Where necessary, surveyors can indicate errors in spatial accuracy by changing the attributes and or shapes and sizes of polygons.